Permafrost/Tundra/SERVICES.md

 ### tundra.list.string:remove

-Removes either the first or all occurrences of the given [regular expression pattern] in the given list of strings.
+Removes either the first or all occurrences of the given pattern in the given list of strings.

 #### Inputs:

-* $list is a list of strings to have all occurrences of the given [regular expression pattern] replaced.
+* `$list` is a list of strings to have all occurrences of the given pattern removed.
-* $pattern is the [regular expression pattern] to match against the given string.
+* `$pattern` is the pattern to match against the given string.
 If not specified, no removal will occur.
+* `$literal?` is a boolean indicating if the `$pattern` string should be treated as a literal string.
+If `false`, `$pattern` is treated as a [regular expression pattern].
+If `true`, `$pattern` is treated as a literal string.
+Defaults to `false`, if not specified.
-* $mode is a choice of whether to remove all occurrences of the pattern, or just the first occurrence.
+* `$mode` is a choice of whether to remove all occurrences of the pattern, or just the first occurrence.
 If not specified, defaults to all occurrences.

 #### Outputs:

-* $list is the input list of strings with all occurrences of the given [regular expression pattern] removed.
+* `$list` is the input list of strings with occurrences of the given pattern removed.

 ---